 Creating a Sauna

-A detailed construction journal for a wood-fired sauna in Mount Hood National Forest
+A detailed construction journal of a wood-fired sauna in Mount Hood National Forest

 A notice to the reader

-For a more immersive experience, I recommend reading this journal on a device with a larger screen if you can.
+For a more immersive experience, I recommend reading this journal on a device with a larger screen.

 Read on…